codedbyanakha/Screen-Time-Analysis/README.md

 Convented the screen time from hours to minutes Categorized the apps (social media, Entertainment, communication)

+Tools Used

+Excel: Data collection, cleaning, and preprocessing

+Tableau: Data visualization and dashboard creation

 VISUALIZATIONS & INSIGHTS.

 The data was then imported into tableau for visualization and analysis